The Ultimate Roundup of the 50 Cutest Dog Breeds as Puppies

 Cute dog #39: Bassett hound

 The Basset hound’s long ears and mournful eyes pull at our heartstrings, and some marketing genius in 1958 came us with the Hush Puppy mascot to sell more shoes because back then tired feet were known as “barking dogs.”
 The Basset’s bark and howl are well known and can be heard for miles.
 But pups don’t usually howl like that unless they’re lonely.
 Unlike other hounds, you won’t have to worry about it running off, and if it does, you can probably catch it because those short legs don’t move fast.
-It’s a wonderful family dog, but one story houses are best because they don’t manage climbing stairs that well.
+It’s a calm and wonderful family dog, but one story houses are best because they don’t manage climbing stairs that well.

 Cute dog #40: Collie

 If someone falls in the well, call a Collie; Lassie, the star of a popular TV show in the ’50s, was known for getting people out of a jam.
 Before its big-screen stardom, Queen Victoria fell in love with the collie while visiting Scotland in the late 1800s and brought a few dogs back with her to England, making them very popular.
 The Collie has two unmistakable looks—the long, flowing hair is the Rough Collie (like Lassie), and the Smooth Collie has a short coat.
 Interestingly, the Rough Collie is much more popular in the United States than the Smooth Collie, however, the Smooth Collie is more popular in Great Britain.
 They’re both sweet, loyal, and fearless and judged the same in the show ring.
+If you’re looking to add another pet to the mix, don’t miss these dogs that are good with cats to make the best pair.

 Cute dog #41: Rhodesian Ridgeback